meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.tenant-services.md

 Tenant Services provide a convenient way for cloud foundation teams to provide "foundational" services such as virtual networks with intranet connectivity, CI/CD platform integration and similar scenarios.
 Tenant services are Open Service Broker
-(OSB) API compatible services that are flagged as "tenant-aware" services in the meshMarketplace.
+(OSB) API compatible services that are flagged as "tenant-aware" services in the OSB Services platform.
 Service consumers can then bind their [meshTenants](./meshcloud.tenant.md) against these services using a specialized service binding type.
 This allows service brokers to receive tenant information like an Azure Subscription Id or AWS Account number where the consumer wants the service to be provisioned.